himanshupatel79/StrCal/README.md

 #### Hypothesis and choice

-For simplicity max number is allowed is 100, which can be changed by changes `const MAX_NUMBER_ALLOWED = 100;` in `StrCal.php` file.
+For simplicity max number allowed is 100, which can be changed by changes `const MAX_NUMBER_ALLOWED = 100;` in `StrCal.php` file.

 #### How to run it